CaptainClueless/php-game/README.md

 # php-game
-A game written in PHP - Super Shoddy
+A game written in PHP - Super shoddy

-Get your green guy to the door, dont get eaten by the Dragon.
+Get your green guy to the door, don't get eaten by the Dragon.